 - Rinse rice with cool water and soak in water, preferably overnight or at least for eight hours.
 Drain.

-- In a non-stick pot add rice and 2 cup of water on medium-low heat, bring to a gentle boil, lower the heat and simmer for about 15-20 minutes or until the water is fully absorbed.
-Then gradually add milk, stirring frequently to avoid getting a crusty bottom.
+- In a non-stick pot add rice and 2 cups of water on medium-low heat, bring to a gentle boil, lower the heat and simmer for about 10-15 minutes or until the rice is tender and the water is almost fully absorbed.
+Gradually stir the milk into the rice, cook, uncovered, for 30 minutes on low heat, stirring frequently to avoid getting a crusty bottom.
 This is a dish that we don't want to form a tah-dig at the bottom!

-- Once milk is almost fully absorbed about 30 minutes, add sugar, cardamom and rosewater.
+- Add sugar, cardamom and rosewater.
 Add more milk if needed.
-Stir well and simmer for another 20-30 minutes over low heat until it thickens.
-Leave the lid slightly ajar.
+Stir well and simmer on low heat for another 15-20 until it thickens.

 - Remove from heat and transfer the pudding into a large serving platter or single serving bowls or plates.
 Let it cool.